juanneilson/machine-learning/projects/capstone/capstone_report.md

 ### Data Exploration

 The proposed classifier receives a webcam color image as input.
 The algorithm should work well on different light, postures and background conditions, so the training and testing datasets should reflect this noisy environments.
 For this purpose there's the need of using a lot of samples from different sources.
 The selected databases are:

 * A subset of the SenseZ3D static hand gesture dataset [4, 5], which contains 30 images of different hand gestures from each of 4 subjects in webcam similar situations.
 The proposed subset contains just the gestures of Rock-Paper-Scissors (G1, G2 and G5)
-* A specially made dataset with the webcam images of 7 subjects.
+* A specially made dataset with the webcam images of 12 subjects.
 This dataset contains 30 images of each gesture for each subject

 The following table shows some samples from the considered datasets

 ![dataset samples](https://s3-us-west-2.amazonaws.com/mtcapps/mlcapstone/images/report/dataset_examples_table.png)

 Thus, considering both datasets, there were:

+* 16 subjects
 * 30 images per class, per subject
+* 480 images per class
-* 990 total images
+* 1440 total images

+Also, a less restricted dataset was added, from pictures also specially taken for this project.
+This is a class-balanced dataset as the previous ones, but it isn't subject-balanced.
+It has pictures of hands and mostly pictures of me making rock-paper-scissors hand gestures.
+This dataset it's called the 'Extra Dataset' contains 86 pictures per class and a total of 258 images.

+Considering all datasets, our final set of images has:

-* 330 images per class
+* 566 images per class
-* 11 different subjects
+* 1698 total images

 #### SenseZ3D Dataset